St-vn/scripting-tips/index.md

     wait(1)
 end
 ```

+## OOP
+- OOP is a programming paradigm, this part assumes you already know what it is so skip it if you don't know what OOP is.

+- This programming paradigm is widely misused, remember this is Roblox we're talking about you don't need to make everything(or anything at all) object-oriented.

+- OOP is only needed in Roblox when you're working with other scripters to facilitate usage of your co-workers' code.
+It's useful when making open sourced code as well.

 ## Simplify your code
 - Keep your code simple and tidy, no need to make your code more complex than needed.